AI Agents

 "message": "Direct flow to LedgerDatabase is denied by invariant SecureLedger"

 }Agents can parse this JSON and decide how to fix the violation rather than reading terminal output.
+For blocking verdicts, the stable id should be passed to aglc explain --violation <id> --json to get the deterministic repair-loop explanation.

 Workflow for agent-managed projects

-- Setup — an engineer or authorized setup agent runs
+- Setup — an engineer requests

 AGENTS.mdandskill.jsonbefore making implementation changes. - Agent validates while coding — run